ClickFunnels vs Landing Page (+ What to Use and When)

 Instead of targeting people who type “the best flowers” on Google, you can target people who’ve added “flowers” as interests in their Facebook profile.

 That way, you can connect with customers before they start looking for the product or want it.
+Apart from advanced targeting features, each social network also has its unique characteristics.

 For example, Instagram is great for lifestyle products with visual appeal, while LinkedIn is great for B2-B advertisers trying to reach professionals in specific industries.